chriswhitehouse/MyPortfolio/Xmas Week 1.md

 1. High.
 Was good to go back an re-complete.
 Definitely reinforce previous learning, and extending understanding of BDD (with the interplay between User Story->Feature Test->Unit Test->Refactor).
 2. Low.
 I didn't complete.
 But can do next week.
+3. High.
+Read thoroughly and wrote up notes in trello.

 ### What would you improve going forward?